mpdehaan/camp/README.md

 Setup
 =====

 It's recommended you target some soft synths running inside a Digital Audio Workstation program (DAW) or standalone.

 Initial testing in the early days of this program were done against Native Instrument's Absynth.

 For OS X:

     brew install python3
     pip3 install -r requirements.txt

-Open "Audio/MIDI Setup" and click on the IAC Driver Block.
-Pick "Enabled".
+Open "Audio/MIDI Setup" on OS X, pick "Window / Open MIDI  Studio" and click on the IAC Driver Block.
+Pick "Enabled" and make sure there are some MIDI ports there.

 Then:

    make tests

 If you skip the IAC step the tests may fail.

+If you have problems with this step (or want to share Windows/Linux tips), stop by the mailing list!

 Author
 ======